How to keep remote employees engaged

 This can have a negative impact on employee morale as well as a loss of experience that can have a devastating impact on the business.

-Here are some tips on how business owners or executives maintain employee engagement when talent is located halfway across the country or even the world.
+Here are some tips on how business owners or executives maintain employee engagement when talent is located halfway across the country, across the road or on the other side of the world.

 7 Tips on how to keep remote employees engaged

 1. Agree in advance on the best form of communication

 Although email is the most widely used form of communication, for speedy answers nowadays co-workers, managers and executive are virtually conversing with one another in a variety of new, innovative and efficient ways.

 Communication channels such as SMS, WhatsApp and not forgetting the telephone for quick yes or no answers are also an acceptable form of business communication (also refer to point 3).